The capital city of Northern Ireland

 , Republic of Ireland

 ).
 But for decades Belfast was less associated with green than with grim – owing to the "Troubles".
-Now that the Peace Process has more or less brought an end to that, this very legacy has become a major element in the city's tourism portfolio.
+Sincet the Peace Process more or less brought an end to that, this very legacy has become a major element in the city's tourism portfolio.
 Here, dark tourism meets mainstream tourism like in only a few other places on Earth.

 Belfast's other claim to fame that also has a dark twist is the Titanic

 .
-That tragic ship was built here and that fact is now celebrated massively with tours and a shiny new museum.
+That tragic ship was built here and that fact is now celebrated massively with a whole range of tourist attractions.

 >More background info